Tripura Medical College & Dr. B.R. Ambedkar Memorial Teaching Hospital: Campus

 The college is spread over an area of 31 acres (approx.).
-The college has a 600-bed hospital with various facilities like NICU, PICU, ICU, ICCU, and Burn Unit, Blood-bank.
+The college has a 490 bedded hospital with various facilities like NICU, PICU, ICU, ICCU, and Burn Unit, Blood-bank.
 It has a 24-hour emergency service.
 The academic building is complete with all the Pre-clinical and Para-clinical departments with well-equipped laboratory and departmental museums and the Principals Office and the Central Library.
 There are many other buildings coming up in the campus like the new OPD block with all modern facilities and expectedly the first of its kind in North-east India, the auditorium building is noteworthy.